facebook-pixel

 Southwestern offers a wide range of life-long learning and personal exploration opportunities to enrich your life.
 We offer a variety of community education classes at our beautiful Coos and Curry campuses, and online as well.
 All of our Community Classes are noncredit, and taught by highly qualified individuals from our local communities.

-REGISTRATION FOR SPRING TERM COMMUNITY EDUCATION CLASSES OPENS MARCH 8, 2024 AT 8:00 AM
+REGISTRATION FOR WINTER TERM COMMUNITY EDUCATION CLASSES OPENS DEC.
+11, 2024 AT 8:00 AM.

 To register for a class: